addtheletters/space/README.md

 space
 =====

-A space game / engine / thing.
-Will likely include gravity, collisions, and other stuff.
+A space game / engine / toybox, using component-based architecture.
+Includes gravity, framework for collisions, and attempts at many other cool space things.
+Uses LWJGL.
+A for-fun project put on the backburner; perhaps soon the time will come where I have accumulated the requisite knowledge to complete it.

 Wiki has mechanics info: https://github.com/addtheletters/space/wiki